This post compares the various options you have for Statue of Liberty tours, including tours with pedestal access and tours of Ellis Island.

 Park Rangers and volunteers provide English-language guided tours throughout the day on both Liberty and Ellis Islands.

-Additionally, there is no cap on the number of participants, so groups can get pretty large in the high season.
+While it's great that the tours are free, the downside is that there is no cap on the number of guests, so groups can get quite large in the peak visitor season.

 AUDIO TOURS

-These audio tours are automatically included with every ticket purchase and are available in a number of different languages including Arabic, English, French, German, Italian, Japanese, Mandarin, Russian, and Spanish.
+Audio tours are available in English, French, German, Italian, Japanese, Mandarin, Russian, Hindi, Portuguese, Arabic and Spanish.

 Alternatively, you can take advantage of our free, GPS-led audio tour of both Liberty and Ellis Islands.
 Here's an audio sample.

-However, there are a handful of walking tour companies that offer guided tours of Liberty and Ellis Island, which include your ticket for the ferry and pedestal access.
+There are a handful of tour companies that offer guided tours of Liberty and Ellis Island, which include your ticket for round-trip ferry service.
+Some even include pedestal access.

-If you are planning on purchasing one of the discount tourist attraction passes, keep in mind that they also include several boat cruises.
+If you are planning on purchasing one of the discount tourist attraction passes such as the New York CityPass or New York Pass, keep in mind that they also include several boat cruises.

-Be sure to read our post which compares the different tourist passes.
+Be sure to read our post which compares the different discount tourist passes.

 Take Walks

-Whether you're looking for a tour that just covers the Statue of Liberty or something a bit more detailed, this company offers great services you might want to consider.
+Whether you're looking for a tour that just covers the Statue of Liberty or something a bit more, this company offers great New York City walking tours.

 Express Statue Tour